EAL-IT-Technology/ITT2-IT-security/weekly_plans/ww07-csc-1.md

 ### Learning goals
 * CSC 1: Inventory of Authorized and Unauthorized Devices
   * level 1: know why inventory of devices is important
-  * level 2: able to explain the purpose of the control and the subcontrols
+  * level 2: able to explain the purpose of CSC1 and the subcontrols
   * level 3: able to use CSC1 actively in network security planning

 ## Deliverable
 * Some students will do presentaitons ths week.
     * Please check [schedule on fronter](https://fronter.com/eal/links/files.phtml/1261825527$31048836$/2nd+Semester/IT+Security/ITT2+ITS+presentations.pdf)  and the requirements from [week 4](ww04-introduction.md)
     * Presentations at 12:30
     * MON will present something on installing hardware - since we forgot last week